Pasni Tehsil

-Pasni Tehsil, is a subdivision (tehsil) of Gwadar District in the Balochistan province of Pakistan.
+Pasni Tehsil is a subdivision (tehsil) of Gwadar District in the Balochistan province of Pakistan.
 It is administratively subdivided into four Union Councils, two of which form the tehsil capital Pasni.

-The local fisherfolk have been demanding the restoration of the fishing harbour to counter unemployment.
+The local fisherfolk have been demanding the restoration of the inactive fishing harbour to counter unemployment.

 Demographics

 Population

-According to the 2023 Census of Pakistan, Pasni Tehsil had a total population of 74,128.
+According to the 2023 Census of Pakistan, Pasni tehsil had a total population of 74,128.